valryon/valryon.github.io/_posts/2013-04-08-blogging-with-jekyll-and-github-pages.md

 - For a project ``name.github.com/project``, you must have a ``gh-pages`` branch containing your pages.
 It will be served at [name.github.io/project](name.github.io/project).

-A bit tricky, but nothing to configure and it only has two states : working or not.
+A bit tricky, but nothing to configure and it only has two states: working or not.

 ## Deployment